- About Liberia

 Richly endowed with water, mineral resources, forests, and a climate favorable to agriculture, Liberia had been a producer and exporter of basic products, primarily raw timber and rubber and is reviving those sectors.
 Local manufacturing, mainly foreign owned, had been small in scope.

-The United Nations Security Council in September 2012 passed Resolution 2066 which calls for a reduction of UN troops in Liberia by half by 2015, bringing the troop total down to fewer than 4000, and challenging Liberia's security sector to fill the gaps.
+The United Nations Security Council in September 2012 passed Resolution 2066 which called for a reduction of UN troops in Liberia by half by 2015 and 2017 witnessed the complete withdrawal of all 4,000 and challenging Liberia's security sector to fill the gaps.

 The economy, though recovering, is still unable to generate the large-scale employment opportunities essential for absorbing a large pool of unemployed and underemployed young men and women.